Recipe for Sourdough Whole Wheat Hamburger Buns

 Ingredients for Sourdough Whole Wheat Hamburger Buns

-(See full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

-Instructions for Making This Recipe
+Instructions for Making this Recipe

 Begin by gathering all your ingredients on the counter or table.
+Your sourdough starter should be fed and active.

-In a large mixing bowl, mix with a dough whisk the sourdough starter, warm water, large eggs, softened butter, brown sugar, kosher salt, wheat gluten, and instant yeast.
+In a large mixing bowl, mix with a dough whisk the sourdough starter, warm water, large eggs, softened butter, brown sugar, kosher salt, vital wheat gluten, and instant yeast.

 The wheat gluten mentioned in the recipe is not necessary, but it will help you get a faster and fuller rise.
 I use it every time I add whole wheat to my bread recipes.
 It really does help.
+Plus, I like to use instant yeast, especially when working with whole grains, to help with the rising time.

 Add whole wheat flour, and 2 cups of all-purpose flour.
 Knead for 5-7 minutes until dough comes together, adding remaining flour as needed to form a firm ball.